bigskysoftware/htmx/www/essays/hypermedia-clients.md

 I had a nascent sense of this when I wrote [HATEOAS Is For Humans](https://intercoolerjs.org/2016/05/08/hatoeas-is-for-humans.html), but I didn't, at that time, appreciate just how special the client/web browser was.

-REST isn't solely about APIs.
+REST isn't solely about APIs: as Roy Fielding makes clear in his disseration, it is a *system* architecture.

 Except for a few people like [Mike](https://training.amundsen.com/), we've been largely ignoring a larger (really, *much* larger) part of the REST story:

 <div style="text-align:center;padding-top: 24px">